wavemotion-dave/A8DS/readme.txt

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V2.2 : 25-Mar-2021 by wavemotion-dave
+  * Added simplified keyboard option for easy use on Text Adventures, etc.

 V2.1 : 21-Mar-2021 by wavemotion-dave
   * Cleanup of the big 2.0 release...
   * Allow .XEX and D1 to both be loaded for XEX games that allow save/restore.